 The colour correction process at PiciScan breathes new life into old memories.

 As photos, slides and negatives get older, the colours in them will fade.
 Some slides will start to get a bluish tinge to them.
 If left out in the sun, photos will become bleached.
 And negatives, even if stored away from moisture and in the dark will degrade eventually.
 But, with our colour correction processes - carried out as standard on every scan - these colours can be restored to their original lustre.

 Before any of the images are copied to disc, even after this process has been completed, each scan is checked to make sure the colours are up to our exacting standards.
-If not, we will return to the original, unchanged scan and start again.
-One of the changes we will perform at this stage is, if it is possible, alter the colours according to any skin tone.
-This means selecting a tiny area of skin on the photo - usually someone's nose! - and the software adjusts all the other colours to match.
+If not, we will return to the original, raw scan and start again.

 Stage three - checked by eye, then if needed, manually colour corrected

 At PiciScan we truly care about your receiving the best possible results.
 This is what we do to as part of our scanning service, on each and every scan.
 As one of our customers put it,

 The colour rendering in some of [the scanned slides] is far better than the originals.